 The establishment has excellent ratings on Trip Advisor and Google.
 Every time I photographed a nuptial there, I was impressed by the staff's warmth and efficiency.
 Without a doubt, you can be sure the staff will do their best to make sure your special day is a success.

-Currently, access is only possible by car or bus.
-Still, in 2018, TTC will open a new Subway station close to the village.
-Once that happens, you can be sure the venue will be even more sought after.
+Access is available by car or bus and recently, TTC has opened a new Subway station close to the village.
+You can be sure now the venue will be even more sought after.

 if you expect friends or family from out of town, this is your perfect location because of its proximity to Pearson International Airport.
 It takes about 15 minutes to travel from the airport to the the village.
 Even more, the village is conveniently located close to Highway 401, one of the busiest in North America.
 As such, if your family and friends feel inclined to visit downtown Toronto, they can do it in a heartbeat.

 Because the village is so close to the airport, there are plenty of hotels within a 3 km radius of the village.
 Here are the closest hotels to the complex in no particular order.